JayenKerai/TxtFileOrganiser/README.md

 # TxtFileOrganiser
-Initially used to organise a txt file containing musical artists Sorts alphabetically and removes duplicates
+Initially used by me to organise a txt file containing musical artist names

+* Capitalises first letter of each word
+* Sorts alphabetically and removes duplicates